 Begin your Belfast adventure at the iconic city hall, which dates back to 1906.
 You can take a free tour inside, with tours running up to four times per day on a first come first served basis.
 Or simply stroll in the manicured grounds, see the Titanic Memorial Garden and take in the building’s exquisite architecture, which is often illuminated in different colours after dark.

 Sightseeing tours are one of the best ways to see the city, and with loads of walking, taxi or bus tours on offer you’re spoilt for choice.
 Grab a hop-on hop-off sightseeing bus that will take you to all the major attractions; or learn about Belfast’s history on a guided walking tour.
 Pop into the Visit Belfast Welcome Centre, opposite Belfast City Hall, to pick up a map for self-guided walking tours of the murals and peace walls, or take a black taxi tour.
 Want to explore the Causeway Coast?
-Book a coach tour to see the Giant’s Causeway, Carrick-a-Rede Rope Bridge, Dark Hedges and Game of Thrones film locations.
+Book a coach tour to see the Giant’s Causeway, Carrick-a-Rede Rope Bridge, Dark Hedges and Game of Thrones film locations with Irish Tour Tickets.
 These are usually full day tours, so will take up most of your first day in Belfast.

 Back in the city centre, there’s time to hit the shops before lunch.
 With two major shopping centres and plenty of small independent retailers, Belfast is a shopping haven.
 Find high street brands in CastleCourt, designer labels in Victoria Square and go to Born & Bred for local, handmade gifts and souvenirs.